What does a Data Engineer do every day? How is it different from Software Engineering?

 Propose process improvements in the team

-With experience in Software Engineering, where processes are more standardized and mature, I can propose some new ways of working to improve code review, testing, team organization…
+With experience in Software Engineering, where processes are more standardized and mature than in Data Engineering, I can propose some new ways of working to improve code review, testing, team organization, workflows, automation…

-This means searching for the initial sources of data, creating a structure for data that is potentially not yet stored in a safe, consistent way, train the users and make sure they adopt the new solution, find tools or develop a custom script to automate the transfer of information…
+This means understanding the current process, searching for the initial sources of data across the company, creating a structure for data that is potentially not yet stored in a safe and consistent way, train the users and make sure they adopt the new solution, find tools or develop a custom script to automate the transfer of information…

 Biggest differences between Data Engineering and Software Engineering